The Outsider (2018 film): Plot

 The Shiromatsu come under pressure from rival yakuza families, largely due to the aging Shiromatsu patriarch's refusal to adapt to the rapidly changing post-war economy.
-Kiyoshi sends Nick to the harbor to handle a black market weapons deal, where he is ambushed by four Seizu members, killing two.
-To avoid a war with the Seizu and as an apology to their patriarch, Nick and Kiyoshi perform an act of yubitsume.
-The severed fingertips are sent to the Seizu patriarch, who accepts them.
+Kiyoshi then sends Nick alone for a mission to handle a black market weapons deal at a harbor with a traitorous soldier.
+However, when Nick arrived at the dock, all he found was a dead person on the floor and subsequently, he is ambushed by four Seizu members, intending to steal the deal for themselves.
+After failing to find the cash that Nick had brought along for the deal, the Seizu lieutenant orders his men to kill Nick but a quick handed Nick instead wrestled for the gun and in return killing two of the Seizu men.
+Back at Shiromatsu's HQ, the patriarch was relieved that Nick had managed to retain the money but was angry that Nick has inadvertently started a war with the Seizu.
+To avoid a war with the Seizu, Nick and Kiyoshi perform an act of yubitsume as a form of apology to the patriarch of the Seizu.
+The severed fingertips was then sent to the Seizu patriarch, who accepts them.
 Nick is taken to a countryside temple, where he becomes a full member of the Shiromatsu through an initiation ceremony.

-During a sumo contest, the two families hold a meeting, with the Seizu patriarch offering his counterpart the chance to retire in peace by absorbing the Shiromatsu; the patriarch refuses and threatens him.
+During a sumo contest, the two families hold a meeting, with the Seizu patriarch offering his counterpart the chance to retire in peace by absorbing the Shiromatsu, which the patriarch refuses and threatens him.

-While walking home, Nick is recognized by Paulie Bowers, an American Marine on leave.
+While walking home after the sumo match, Nick is recognized by Lieutenant Paulie Bowers, a US Marine on leave.
 Paulie remarks that Nick, his former captain, was presumed dead by the Marines after being sought for court-martial.
-When Paulie tries to blackmail Nick, he lures him back to his apartment and kills him.
+When Paulie tries to blackmail Nick, he lures him back to his apartment and kills him by slashing his neck with a knife.

-Nick learns that Miyu was assaulted by her former lover Orochi, a fellow yakuza, but Miyu stops him from taking revenge by telling him that she is pregnant.
-Nick goes to Kiyoshi's home and reveals his relationship with his sister.
+Nick visits Miyu early next morning only to learn that Miyu was assaulted by her former lover, Orochi who was also fellow yakuza in the Shiromatsu fold, but Miyu stops him from taking revenge by telling him that she is pregnant.
+Nick goes to Kiyoshi's home and reveals his relationship with his sister and her pregnancy.
 Telling Nick that he is now responsible for keeping Miyu safe, Kiyoshi gives him a daishō, a pair of swords signifying honor.
 The two men then bury Bowers' body in the woods.

+A few days later, Nick and Kiyoshi accompanies their patriarch to a tailor shop.
+Sensing that something was wrong as the patriarch was taking too long, Nick went to the fitting room to check on the boss only to find him being strangled by someone.
+After pulling the man away, Kiyoshi appeared and shot the man dead.
+However, the Seizu then sprung their ambush and started to attack the group.
+The trio then tried to escape with their car but Kiyoshi is shot dead during their escape.